redpesk-core/sec-lsm-manager/docs/SELinux.md

 #### Install / Uninstall

-To install the new created SELinux module, use the following command :
+To install the newly created SELinux module, use the following command :

 ```bash
 semodule -i demo-app.pp